FAQs on Taxes for Cannabis Establishments

 What if I need to amend a Retail Cannabis and/or Wholesale Cannabis Tax return?

-2. Write "AMENDED" in black, in the upper right-hand corner of the tax return.
+2. Write “AMENDED” in black, in the upper right‐hand corner of the retu

-3. Line-through original figures originally reported, in black, leaving oriignal figure legible.
+3. Line‐through originally reported figures, in black, leaving original figure legible.

 4. Enter corrected figures, in black, next to the figures lined out.